A church membership withdrawal letter is a common and polite way to resign from your church. It may be necessary if you decide to leave a church.

 Have you ever heard the term “ghosting”?
 It’s the act of disappearing without notice.
 It causes confusion, hurts feelings, and isn’t a respectful way to terminate a relationship.

-A church resignation letter is important because it’s respectful to the church and its members, shares a clear reason for withdrawal, and brings a conclusion to the membership.
+A church resignation letter is important because it’s respectful to the church and its members.
+It shares a clear reason for withdrawal and it brings a conclusion to the membership.